Top shuttlers to resume training from Monday in Hyderabad, SAI clears national camp | Sports-Games

 The SAI said it had held a meeting with all stakeholders on August 27, requesting a proposal on the camp.
 The proposal was received on September 5, following which another meeting was held on Sunday.
 "The initial proposal received had stated that the players would reside in a hotel.
 However after discussion, it was decided that the players will stay and play at the Pullela Gopichand academy itself, to ensure greater safety of players amidst the ongoing Covid 19 pandemic," the release said.

+The Badminton Association of India said all the players joining the camp will stay and play at the Gopichand Academy itself for their safety.
+It said there would be strict implementation of SOPs charted by the SAI.
+"As most of players have been out of touch and away from active badminton for more than five months, it was important to conduct a national camp ahead of the Thomas & Uber Cup," the BAI Secretary Ajay Singhania said in a release.

+"This camp will give our shuttlers a much-needed time to get back the required momentum and prepare themselves ahead of the final selection.
+"The camp will provide a chance for the youngsters also to showcase their potential ahead of the team selection."
+The BAI said the SAI officials will educate players and staff on the process to be followed and necessary precautions to be taken during the course of their stay at the academy.

-Speaking about the decision, national coach Pullela Gopichand said, "I am very happy that SAI and BAI have been proactive in ensuring that sporting activities can start early.
+Speaking about the decision to resume the national camp, national coach Pullela Gopichand said, "I am very happy that SAI and BAI have been proactive in ensuring that sporting activities can start early.
 I am happy this camp is starting because the Thomas & Uber Cup is an important tournament and I hope we get some good results there."
 Srikanth welcomed the move and said, "I am happy to be back to the camp and start competing again."
 Fellow national camper and doubles player Sikki Reddy added, "Looking at the competition it is good to have a team practice and members of the other states present at the camp as we missed training in a group and training in a group motivates the players to do better."
-PTI PDS PDS AT AT.
+PTI PDS AT PDS PDS.

 ALSO READ